xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 written `<expression> ::= <term> [<addop> <term>]*`

-We  can  accomodate  this definition of an  expression  with  the addition of a simple loop to procedure Expression:
+We  can  accommodate  this definition of an  expression  with  the addition of a simple loop to procedure Expression:

 ```delphi